A small and vigorous black hole in the early Universe: Methods

 By combining the two sets of observations, the total exposure time is 9.6 hours with the prism and 6.15 hours with each of the medium resolution gratings.

 The data processing is also described in \cite{bunker_jades_2023}, and we refer to that paper for a detailed discussion.
 Here we only mention that we used the pipeline developed by the ESA NIRSpec Science Operations Team and the NIRSpec GTO Team.
-In this paper we adopt a 3-pixels (0.3$''$) extraction along the slit, as it improves the S/N of the spectrum (for point sources).
+Most of the processing steps in the pipeline adopt the same algorithms used in the JWST Science Calibration Pipeline \cite{bushouse_2023}.
+Differently from the official pipeline, the final 1D combined spectra are obtained by combining the 1D individual spectra rather than performing the extraction process in the combined 2D spectra.
+This step guarantees that the final 1D spectra are well flux calibrated for slit-losses.
+In the combination process, we also applied a 3$\sigma$-clipping algorithm and excluded bad pixels based on the data quality files provided by the pipeline.
+The extraction of 1D spectra in the individual exposures is also optimized on the basis of science.
+In this paper, we adopt a 3-pixels (0.3$''$) extraction along the slit, as it improves the S/N of the spectrum (for point sources).
+Finally, the GTO pipeline provides spectra beyond the nominal wavelength range for the spectral configuration G140M/F070LP by taking into account the transmission filter throughput in the flux calibration processing step.
+The extended spectra cover the wavelength range of 1.27 $\mu$m – 1.84 $\mu$m.

 Moreover, here we combine the grating spectra in their overlapping ranges, which increases the S/N in those regions.
 The combined spectra in these regions were resampled to 8\AA \ around the NIV doublet, not to affect resolution, and to 12\AA \ around the CIV, as in this case higher S/N is required on the continuum to properly trace the CIV absorption.